-In this post, we will discuss vocabulary for ESL students, and introduce six free lesson plans designed for ESL Teachers.
+In this post, I will cover vocabulary for ESL students and introduce six free lesson plans designed for ESL Teachers.
 You can use them alone as targeted vocabulary lessons, or as supplementary lessons.
-Useful in your online or screen-enabled ESL classroom, these lesson plans are guaranteed to enhance your students’ vocabulary.
+Useful in your brick-and-mortar or screen-enabled ESL classroom, these lesson plans are guaranteed to enhance your students’ vocabulary.
 Continue reading to learn about these fun, free lesson plans!

-As an ESL teacher, I promise that your students think their vocabulary is lacking, even if it isn’t.
-Students are always excited to learn new words because they often get caught up in grammar rules, treating vocabulary as an afterthought.
-Treat your students to one (or all) of these teacher-led lesson plans!
+Often enough, ESL students think their vocabulary is lacking, even if it isn’t.
+Students are always excited to learn new words because they often get caught up in grammar rules and end up treating vocabulary as an afterthought.
+So here is your chance to introduce your students to one (or all) of these teacher-led lesson plans.
 Below you’ll find six options, each featuring useful, everyday jargon.
-Students of all ages will benefit from extra vocabulary review!

 Vocabulary – Body

-Practice major parts of the body (head, back, shoulders, knees, etc) and how to use them in simple sentences using this lesson plan on the human body.
+This is a great lesson plan for students of all ages and professional backgrounds.
+In this lesson, your students can practice major parts of the body (head, back, shoulders, knees, etc) and how to use them in simple sentences.
 Ideally, your students will know how to use the present simple and past tenses to complete this lesson, but you could easily skip those activities too.
-This is a great lesson plan for students of all ages and professional backgrounds.

 Download the lesson plan Vocabulary – Body here: